jleo3/clinical_trial_match/README.md

 For the Parkinson's disease community, the Michael J. Fox Foundation has developed <a href="https://foxtrialfinder.michaeljfox.org/" target="_blank">Fox Trial Finder (FTF)</a> which parses the ct.gov RSS feed for pd trials and matches volunteer accounts to trials using a matching algorithm of several data points (location, controls accepted, medications, etc).

 Several disease foundations have expressed interest in FTF's functionality as a means to better promote clinical trial participation opportuities amongst their community.
-This opensource project's goal is to build out a simplified version of FTF that can be deployed to multiple foundations without large setup and maintenance overhead.
+This open source project's goal is to build out a simplified version of FTF that can be deployed to multiple foundations without large setup and maintenance overhead.

 Other Similar Solutions For Reference:
 * <a href="http://trialx.com/">http://trialx.com/</a>